 Working with a combination of added colors seemed to work best for this soap design (and, tbh, for my sanity).

-BTW - another consideration with achieving more intense plant-based color in CP soap: you have to force gel (ie: super insulate your molded soap after pour) during the initial saponification stage to get better color saturation.
+BTW - another consideration with achieving more intense plant-based color in CP soap: you have to force gel (ie: super insulate your molded soap after pour or CPOP: process it overnight in a warmed - then turned-off - oven) during the initial saponification stage to get better color saturation.

 Oh, and did I mention that you should keep cured, plant-colored soap out of sunlight to preserve the color as long as possible?
 Yeah, that's because plant color fades over time (mica colors do not).
 You know - nature.
 It's fleeting.